p0onage/documentation/dotnet-api/competing-consumers.md

 You can choose to not auto-ack messages.
 This can be useful when you have multi-threaded processing of messages in your subscriber and need to pass control to something else.
 There are methods on the subscription object that you can call `Acknowledge,` and `NotAcknowledge` both take a `ResolvedEvent` (the one you processed) both also have overloads for passing and `IEnumerable<ResolvedEvent>`.

+> [!NOTE]
+> You may notice current and known messages not keeping in sync on the Event Store persistant subscriptions tab after acknowleding the event.
+This may be because of the default Min CheckPoint Count field being set to 10 on the settings which means the known/current message only syncs after the checkpoint is hit.

 ## Consumer Strategies

 When creating a persistent subscription, the settings allow for different consumer strategies via the `WithNamedConsumerStrategy` method.
 Built-in strategies are defined in the enum `SystemConsumerStrategies`.